xx420/kuka_robot/README.md

 # kuka_mystudy
-Annotations for runniung the robot
+Annotations for Running the robot